 AWARNING Ignition of fuel can cause serious personal injury or death by fire or explosion.
-Do not permit any flame, cigarette, or other igniter near the fuel system.
+Do not permit any flame, cigarette, pilot light, or other igniter near the fuel system.

 To avoid condensation problems, keep fuel supply tanks as full as possible by filling up each time the engine is used.
 In cold weather, warm fuel returning from the injectors heats the fuel in the supply tank.
 If the fuel level is low, the upper portion of the tank tends to form condensation.
 In warm weather, both the fuel and the tank will be warm during the daytime.
-At night, cool air tends to lower the temperature of the tank more rapidly than the temperature of the fuel level is iow, the upper portion of the tank will cool more rapidly and tend to form condensation.
+At night, cool air tends to lower the temperature of the tank more rapidly than the temperature of the fuel.
+If the fuel level is low, the upper portion of the tank will cool more rapidly and tend to form condensation.

 Condensation (water) can cause clogging of fuel filters as well as freezing problems.
 In addition, water mixing with the sulphur in the fuel forms acid which can corrode and damage engine parts.

-Fuel Filter
+Fuel Filters

-Two spin-off type fuel filters (Figure 9) with bottom drain plugs are used.
-At the interval recommended in the maintenance table, remove both filters and discard.
+The filters (see Figure 8) are spin-off throw-away units.
+A water drain is situated at the bottom of one filter case.
+This should be used to drain off moisture either daily or at the end of every exercise period, depending on unit application.
 Fill the new filters with diesel fuel and put a light coat of fuel on the sealing gasket.
 Install and tighten by hand until the gasket just touches the filter head.
 Tighten an additional one-half to three-fourths of a turn.
-Periodically remove the drain plug to drain off moisture and sediment.
+The fuel system will need bleeding if: